 Your doctor supervises overall care and, when necessary, refers you to other health care providers, such as specialists.
-Look for a general practitioner who regularly treats patients with diabetes.
+Look for a primary care provider who regularly treats patients with diabetes.
 A physician's assistant or nurse practitioner can also provide appropriate care, and you might find that they have more time available to you.
-You may want to see an endocrinologist who specializes in diabetes.
+You may want to get a referral to an endocrinologist who specializes in diabetes.

 If you are new to the world of medications, finding a trusted pharmacist is a must to monitor medications and possible drug interactions.
 If you use dietary supplements, make sure your care providers know what and how much you take.
-A pharmacist can answer questions about which ones can elevate blood glucose.
+A pharmacist can answer questions about which ones can elevate blood sugar.

-A certified diabetes educator (CDE), who will most likely be a registered nurse (R.N.) or registered dietitian (R.D.), can help you learn how to monitor blood sugar, take your medication, figure out a healthy eating plan, and much more related to your diabetes management.
+A diabetes educator, who will most likely be a registered nurse (R.N.) or registered dietitian (R.D.), can help you learn how to monitor blood sugar, take your medication, figure out a healthy eating plan, and much more related to your diabetes management.

 Other helpful specialists: